eamonwong/portfolio/README.md

 ### Internet Speed Test with Python
 [Github](https://github.com/eamonwong/Internet-Speed-Test-with-Python)
 - Developed a Python-based internet speed test tool with a graphical interface, allowing users to measure download and upload speeds in real time.
-The application saves results with timestamps and visualizes historical data using an interactive graph with dual y-axes for clearer comparison.
+The application saves results with timestamps and visualises historical data using an interactive graph with dual y-axes for clearer comparison.
 - Built with Tkinter, Matplotlib, and Speedtest-cli, the project combines functional utility with data visualisation to monitor network performance over time.

 ### Sudoku Game & Solver